 To find out what sources of income Sanchez reports, City Desk requested copies of personal finance statements elected officials must file each year while in office.

-The 2025 disclosure is blank because of a new filing option that lets candidates check a box for “no changes from the last reporting period” instead of re-submitting details.
+The 2025 disclosure, filed in July 2025, appears blank because of a new filing option that lets candidates check a box for “no changes from the last reporting period” instead of re-submitting details.
 City Clerk officials said the checkbox is meant to reference the 2024 disclosure, but the public form appears blank instead of showing last year’s information.

-“The City Clerk has a new process this year where City Councilors can check the box for their personal financial statement if there are no changes from the previous year, and that is what I did,” he said.
+“The City Clerk has a new process this year where City Councilors can check the box for their personal financial statement if there are no changes from the previous year, and that is what I did,” Sanchez told City Desk through his campaign.

 So where did the loan funds come from?

-When asked by City Desk about the discrepancies, Sanchez said he financed a portion of the campaign through his home equity line of credit, though that new loan did not appear on his 2025 report filed a month after reporting the loan out to his campaign.
+When asked by City Desk about the discrepancies, Sanchez’s campaign first replied that the forms were correct.
+But after the story was first published Thursday afternoon, a spokesperson said he had financed a portion of the campaign through a home equity line of credit.
+That liability still did not appear on his 2025 report filed a month after reporting the loan out to his campaign.
+The loan due back to him from his campaign was also not listed.
+Asked to share documentation that would support the claim, the spokesperson deferred to the campaign’s treasurer.
+Sanchez has never responded personally to any questions by City Desk about the issue.

-When asked whether voters have enough information to understand candidates’ financial situations, Sanchez said, “I believe the process is arduous and confusing to candidates, so I believe the public will probably be just as confused.”
+When asked whether voters have enough information to understand candidates’ financial situations, he wrote that, “I believe the process is arduous and confusing to candidates, so I believe the public will probably be just as confused.”

 The technical problems are also affecting the public display of campaign finance reports for three mayoral candidates, including Sanchez, on the city’s website.
 City Clerk officials said the underlying data is still available through downloadable files while they work to fix the display problems.